 Additionally, consider looking for unified communications software that allows you to organize conversations by teams and projects.
 You should also encourage your teams to keep in touch via a dedicated channel where they can drop in and have informal, “water cooler” conversations.

-The Aureon UC-One app allows for the creation of collaboration spaces for customizable groups of people or teams involved in specific projects.
+Aureon UC with Webex allows for the creation of collaboration spaces for customizable groups of people or teams involved in specific projects.
 Consider creating a separate virtual space for internal communications, congratulations, special company events, and other fun activities.

 4 Ways to Use Collaboration Tools to Boost Company Culture

 Team collaboration tools are a great way for remote teams to stay connected and get things done.
 Sometimes, however, it’s tricky to figure out how to best use these tools to build a positive company culture.
 Here are some ideas to encourage team communication and boost morale.

 Most messaging software allows you to create channels for different types of communication.
 In addition to your dedicated work and project channels, encourage teams to create virtual spaces where they can freely socialize with one another as they would do if they were in the office.
 Even just dropping in to see what everyone is having for lunch can make teams feel more connected.

 2. Schedule a Recurring Virtual Team Huddle

 Team huddles, also known as stand-up meetings, are nothing new.
 However, instead of making these meetings all about work, use them as a time for remote team members to say hello and chat.
 Consider keeping a list of fun, light-hearted prompts as a way to initiate conversation.
 Ideally, a team huddle should be short — 15 minutes or less — and attendance encouraged, but not required.
 Limit these meetings to two to three times a week to avoid burnout or boredom.

 Team huddles work best with video conferencing software in place so that meeting participants get to see each others’ faces and their surroundings.
 This will help everyone feel connected.